-Chronic fatigue syndrome (CFS) is a complex condition that is not yet fully understood in the medical world.
-Those suffering from it are prone to extreme tiredness almost all the time, with no particular cause underlying their fatigue.
-The onset of chronic fatigue is also seemingly arbitrary, though women aged 40 to 50 years who are leading a highly stressful life seem to be more predisposed to this condition.
-Its treatment is centered on alleviating the symptoms.
-Coping with CFS requires a deep understanding.
-Here are some facts about chronic fatigue syndrome you need to know.
+Chronic fatigue syndrome (CFS) is a complex condition that manifests as extreme tiredness almost all the time, with no clear underlying cause.
+The onset of chronic fatigue is seemingly arbitrary and without specific risk factors, though women aged 40 to 50 with highly stressful lives seem to be more predisposed to this condition.
+The symptoms may appear after a period of extreme stress.

-Many people with CFS feel that their condition is not taken seriously, especially by nonmedical people.
-They are often met with arguments like "you're just tired" or "it's all in your head," when it's actually a serious condition that can impede routine activities.
+Many people with CFS feel their condition is not taken seriously, especially by nonmedical people.
+They often hear statements like "You are just tired" or "It is all in your head" when it is a serious condition that can impede routine activities.

 There are no lab tests or biomarkers that definitively signal the presence of chronic fatigue syndrome.
 Usually, doctors rely on a system of elimination by conducting tests for other diseases with similar symptoms first.
 Therefore, diagnosis of CFS may take some time.

 Persistent tiredness is not the only symptom associated with CFS.
 It encompasses several other incapacitating health problems, including muscle and joint pain, headaches, disturbed sleep, a sore throat, and memory issues.

 People with CFS may be prone to psychological problems, especially depression, causing them to be reclusive and in low spirits.
 They may avoid indulging in social activities, reduce their work commitments, and remain bedridden for short periods.